 – Join us on July 23rd, 2021 for our 8th Annual U.S. Grant Symposium commemorating the life and times of Civil War General and eventual President Ulysses S. Grant.

 Our keynote address will feature Major General Byron Bagby (U.S. Army.
-Retired) and his presentation “The Black Phalanx: USCT Regiments at the Siege of Petersburg,”
+Retired) and his presentation “Beyond City Point: African American Troops at Petersburg.”

-Presented by Missouri Humanities, National U.S. Grant Trail Association, and Soldiers Memorial Military Museum, in partnership with Ulysses S. Grant National Historic Site, Ulysses S. Grant Presidential Library, Missouri Athletic Club, and Campbell House Museum.
+Presented by Missouri Humanities, National U.S. Grant Trail Association, and Soldiers Memorial Military Museum, in partnership with Ulysses S. Grant National Historic Site, Missouri Athletic Club, and Campbell House Museum.

 – 8th Annual U. S. Grant Symposium Schedule –

 9:50 A.M. – Introductory remarks and welcome by Mark Sundlov

 9:55 A.M. – Introduction by the Master of Ceremonies – Greg Wolk, Missouri Humanities